Magnetic levitation: Levitation

-Consider a 3x3 array of NdFeB magnets, each with a pole size of 1 mm and a thickness of 0.4 mm.
-The simulations of the diamagnetic force as a function of the distance from the magnet surface are illustrated in Fig. 5.
-These simulations provide critical insights into the force profile experienced by the micro robot at varying heights above the magnet array.

-Additionally, Fig. 6 shows the $B_z$ component (the magnetic flux density in the z-direction) at the magnet's surface.
-This component is to understand the magnetic field distribution, which directly influences the levitation and stability of the micro robot.

 Historical beliefs

 Legends of magnetic levitation were common in ancient and medieval times, and their spread from the Roman world to the Middle East and later to India has been documented by the classical scholar Dunstan Lowe.
 The earliest known source is Pliny the Elder (first century AD), who described architectural plans for an iron statue that was to be suspended by lodestone from the vault of a temple in Alexandria.
 Many subsequent reports described levitating statues, relics or other objects of symbolic importance, and versions of the legend have appeared in diverse religious traditions, including Christianity, Islam, Buddhism, and Hinduism.
 In some cases they were interpreted as divine miracles, while in others they were described as natural phenomena falsely purported to be miraculous; one example of the latter comes from St Augustine, who refers to a magnetically suspended statue in his book The City of God (c.
 410 AD).
 Another common feature of these legends, according to Lowe, is an explanation of the object's disappearance, often involving its destruction by non-believers in acts of impiety.
 Although the phenomenon itself is now understood to be physically impossible, as was first recognized by Samuel Earnshaw in 1842, stories of magnetic levitation have persisted to modern times, one prominent example being the legend of the suspended monument in the Konark Sun Temple in Eastern India.